pjotrs-osnovskis/mr-softee-ms1/README.md

 **Fonts**

 Fonts used are *Montserrat* and *Lexend*.
-As I am a fan of thin and simple fonts, I decided to use Montserrat and Google offered me Lexend as one of hte options to go with it, looked good - decidion made.
+As I am a fan of thin and simple fonts, I decided to use Montserrat and Google offered me Lexend as one of hte options to go with it, looked good - decision made.
 Montserrat looks good in the headings and Lexend in paragraphs.

+**Forms**

+One form for Hire a Van and second for About us, two forms for owner to separate bookings from other customer queries, has placeholders to help web application users intuitively understand what ot fill in.

 <br />